Jumpstart your creativity on Wednesday, January 11, 6:30-8:00 or 8:30pm.

 • While we will do our best to care for your submission(s), we cannot guarantee the preservation of your work in its original form.
 The RezArts Gallery space is a highly visible and trafficked area; please be aware that your work may be touched by passing children or accidentally bumped.

-Submissions of original artwork and poetry to the Pentecost Fire Exhibit must be received online by midnight Central Time on Saturday, May 4, 2024, and brought to church between Sunday, May 5, and Sunday, May 12, before 1pm
+Submissions of original artwork and poetry to the Pentecost Wind Exhibit must be received online by midnight Central Time on Saturday, September 21, 2024, and brought to church between Sunday, Sept 22, 8am-1pm, to Friday, Sept 27.
+Office hours are Mon-Thurs, 9-4:30pm, and Friday 9am-1pm.

 Framing/Mounting: Pieces must be mounted with wire spanning the width of the back for hanging.
 Visual artwork must be created or mounted on a sturdy surface, such as canvas, wood, or metal.
 Visual artists who choose to frame their work, may consider protecting it with a sheet of acrylic, plexiglass, or glass within the frame.

 Dimensions: The frame must be at least 8”x10”, although the artwork itself may be as small as 4”x4”.
-No piece larger than 2’x3′ will be accepted.
+No piece larger than 2’x3′ will be accepted without consultation.

 Weight: The maximum weight of any piece must not exceed 25 pounds.